We've included many features in BookWright that can help you design your book.

 Since each of our cover types have some slight variations in trim and size, BookWright allows you to customize your design for each format that you want to print.
-You can design distinct covers from scratch, or after you’ve finished one cover design, you can right-click on the cover’s preview and use the Replicate Design on all Covers function to replicate that design for the other cover types.
+You can design distinct covers from scratch.
+Or, after you’ve finished one cover design, you can right-click on the cover’s preview and use the Replicate Design on all Covers function to replicate that design for the other cover types.

 Link and flow text from one container to another

 While working in a text container, find and click the link function below the text container.
 Then click into a second container to link them.
 Text will now automatically flow from the first container into the second.

 If you need to unlink them, click on the unlink function, in the top left corner of the text container.

 Overlap images and move one from the front to back (or vice versa)

 If you’re overlapping images on top of each other, use the front to back and back to front functions to decide which image will appear on the top.
-You can also use these functions to overlap images and text, but not two text containers.
+You can also use these functions to overlap images and text, or two text containers.

-You’ll find these functions in the photo editing tools, when you have a photo container selected.
-They will appear grayed out if there are not overlapping containers.
+You’ll find these functions in the photo editing tools, when you have a photo container selected, or in the text editing tool, when you have a text container selected.

 Licensed fonts for ebook